 - Multiple-condition categorization allows you to combine multiple conditions that evaluate VM properties for creating groups.

 - Categorization with grouping expressions creates a set of groups and includes VMs with matching attributes into these groups.

 You can synchronize Business View categorization data with categorization data from 3rd party software.
-If you have already categorized VMs outside Veeam ONE Monitor, you can describe the categorization model using a CSV file and then import this file to Veeam ONE Monitor.
+If you have already categorized VMs outside Veeam ONE Client, you can describe the categorization model using a CSV file and then import this file to Veeam ONE Client.
 VM membership in these groups cannot be edited in the VAO UI — you must modify categorization data in the CSV file and then import the file again.

 To learn how to import categorization data using CSV files, see the Veeam Availability Orchestrator Group Management Guide, section Import-Based Categorization.